 30-day money back guarantee.

-The presentation software itself may seem a bit dull or basic to some
+The presentation software itself even with the combination of multimedia may seem a bit dull or basic to some

 6. Google Slides